 When we were leaving the next day, meeting up with out horse-transport to take everything back to Lancashire, I met a few of the villagers to thank them for their support.
 They presented me with a wooden head of a dog, beautifully carved by Harry, as a memento of our visit to Woolmer Green with our show.
 It’s still hanging in my living room, and I decorate it every Christmas.

 A step forward

 In retrospect, The Woodcarver Story represented a big advance in the company’s theatre work.
-Before it, our shows had combined puppets, objects, music and masks in a loose, poetic, surreal and episodic mixture.
+Before it, our shows had combined puppets, objects, music and masks in a loose, surreal and episodic mixture.
 In large part this was influenced by my work at Welfare State.
 Mixed into this were some formal elements influenced by what I knew of Bread and Puppet’s work in the US.
 By contrast The Woodcarver Story developed a fresh approach.
-Masked characters combined with puppetry to tell a mainly linear story with a tightly scripted narrative.
-It was the first Horse + Bamboo show to really do this, and the first show in which the company’s distinctive style emerged.
+Masked characters combined with puppetry to tell a largely linear story with a tightly scripted narrative.
+It was the first Horse + Bamboo show to do this, and the first show in which the company’s distinctive style emerged.
 For me it was the show when I began to feel happy in the role of artistic director.

 BOB FRITH, PAUL KERSHAW, JAY VENN (h), MALA SIKKA, AMANDA SPEED, BARBARA NICHOLLS, MELISSA WYER, SUE GOODWIN, KEITH BRAY (m), DAVE GILES (m), KAY KENNEDY (maker), BRIAN KNOX (support).